dymmond/esmerald/docs/en/docs/extras/query-params.md

 It is very common to simply want to declare some query parameters in your controllers.
 Sometimes those are also used as filters for a given search or simply extra parameters in general.

-## What are query parameters in Esmerald?
+## What are query parameters in Ravyn?

 Query parameters are those parameters that are not part of the path parameters and therefore those are automatically injected as `query` parameters for you.